ns - query the configured Domain Name Server, printing all returned Resource RecordsSYNOPSIS

 The wns command resolves the specified names or address via the DNS Server addresses configured under Windows.
 No further details or options are available.
 The Windows nslookup command can be used for detailed DNS analysis.

-The following notes apply only to the ns command.
+The following notes apply only to the ns command and its variants.

 If an IP address was specified, the query is converted to a Pointer Query (irrespective of the chosen option).